Lakeside Association Police Department

 The Lakeside Association Police Department is a special security police formed at the beginning of the twentieth century to patrol and provide security for the private association and Chautauqua community of Lakeside, Ohio, United States.
 The two patrolman employed were invested with full police powers under the Ohio Revised Code 311.29(c)(d), 505.43.2, and were given authority to enforce Chautauqua rules and regulations.
 In the 1950s the police force was dissolved and police protection was then the responsibility of the Ottawa County Sheriff's Office.
 A special division for Lakeside was formed for the Sheriff's Deputies assigned to the community.
 This division was later called the Lakeside Association Police Department.
 The department was headed by a Chief Deputy, and staffed by two Sheriff's Deputies and two non-sworn personnel employed by the Association who were titled Lakeside Security Guards.

 Community Duties

-Lakeside Police were responsible for patrolling the Association streets and property bordering Marblehead and Danbury Township, Ottawa County, Ohio, and they were also called at times to assist local police departments in Marblehead Danbury Township.
+Lakeside Police were responsible for patrolling the Association streets and property bordering Marblehead and Danbury Township, Ohio, and they were also called at times to assist local police departments in Marblehead Danbury Township.
 The non-sworn personnel or Lakeside Security Guards performed most of the community building checks, patrols, and other non-law enforcement duties for the Association.
 Also community parades were escorted by both Lakeside Security and Lakeside Police.
 In 1989 the department was the first in the area to use computers and the software DataManagerPC for police report writing.
 This gave the department a tech-edge till 1995.
 After changes in the department in 1998 the computer system was again reinstituted till 2000.